-- category one: applicant living with partner and no dependent family - category two: single (no partner, no dependents) - category three: person with dependent family

-If the applicant falls under category one, the income of the partner is accounted for in the determination of the income support level for the part that exceeds the income support level.
-If the applicant falls under category three, all of the partner's income, if there is a partner, is taken into account for the calculation of income support.
+- category one: applicant living with partner and no dependent family - category two: single (no partner, no dependents) - category three: person with dependent family the applicant falls under category three, all of the partner's income, if there is a partner, is taken into account for the calculation of income support.
 In this case the right for his/her spouse is automatically covered, i.e. (s)he cannot claim for income support, and each spouse/partner gets half of the income support amount.